Home CatsChronic Kidney Disease in Cats: Signs, Causes, Treatment and More

 Adult, unspayed female cats or intact female cats are at risk of developing pyometra.
 It is a bacterial infection of the uterus that can reach the kidneys and cause irreversible damage to the organ’s working parts.

-Viral Infections can Cause CKD in Cats
+What Viral Infections Can Cause CKD in Cats?

-FeLV (Feline Leukaemia Virus)
+How Does FeLV (Feline Leukaemia Virus) Affect Kidney Function?

 Feline Leukaemia Virus (FeLV) is common, but we don’t yet have a vaccine for FeLV in India.
 FeLV can create an immune response that damages the kidney function in the affected cat irreversibly.